 Black Swan has been a Resident Company in the new State Theatre Centre of Western Australia since its opening in January 2011.
 In its first year of performing in the State Theatre Centre, Black Swan presented the world premiere of Rising Water, the first piece written by Tim Winton specifically for the stage.
 In the same year, Black Swan was the first Australian theatre company to broadcast a live stage performance, when Shakespeares A Midsummer Nights Dream, directed by Kate Cherry, was broadcast in real time to audiences across regional Western Australia.
 Since then live broadcasts to regional WA have become an annual event for Black Swan, complementing the Companys annual regional touring and workshop programs.

 Performing in its new home at the State Theatre Centre has resulted in a surge of popularity for Black Swan: In 2011 alone, over 52,000 people attended a Black Swan production at the new theatre, with many more attending a Black Swan performance at national or international venues.
-In 2013, Black Swan was part of the Fringe World Festival with a smash hit production of the hipster comedy The Motherf**ker with the Hat in the State Theatre Centre’s Studio Underground, followed by an extremely popular Heath Ledger Theatre season of Oscar Wilde’s The Importance of Being Earnest, which was seen by over 8,500 paying patrons.
+In 2014, Black Swan had over 55,000 patrons attend our productions in Perth, including an extremely popular Heath Ledger Theatre season of Tennessee Williams' A Streetcar Named Desire, which was seen by over 11,600 paying patrons.